 Check the log and pinlog files in the directory specified by the UPGRADE_LOG_DIR parameter in your partition.cfg file (by default, BRM_Home/upgrade/partition/sqllog).
-These log files show how long each script took to execute and list any errors that occurred.
+These log files show how long each script took to run and list any errors that occurred.

-|Script or file||Description|
+|Script or File||Description|

 SQL script that creates the pinlog files.

-SQL scripts that implement event table partitioning.
+SQL scripts that implement partitioning.

 Perl script that performs many miscellaneous conversion tasks related to the BRM database.

 By default, the partitioning conversion feature enables you to convert the event, bill, invoice, item, and journal storable classes.

 To convert additional nonpartitioned storable classes to partitioned storable classes: